 Housing Policy and Regulations

-A 2013 World Bank study comparing access to bank finance pre- and post-collateral reforms in seven countries found that a collateral reform increases access to loans by seven percent, reduces interest rates by an average of three percent and extends loan maturities by six months.[viii]
-Similarly, the Asian Development Bank assessed the impact of collateral reforms in the Pacific completed since 2006 and concluded that secured lending has expanded significantly.[ix]
-However, Swaziland is not able to take advantage of the opportunities to lower costs, increase access to credit, and reduce risks, because the framework governing securing movable property as collateral is non-existent.
-This means that while banks can take movable property as collateral, there is very little value from securing this property as there are practically no ways to register the collateral, enforce against the collateral.
+A 2013 World Bank study comparing access to bank finance pre- and post-collateral reforms in seven countries found that a collateral reform increases access to loans by seven percent, reduces interest rates by an average of three percent and extends loan maturities by six months However, Swaziland is not able to take advantage of the opportunities to lower costs, increase access to credit, and reduce risks, because the framework governing securing movable property as collateral is non-existent.
+This means that while banks can take movable property as collateral, there is very little value from securing this property as there are practically no way to register the collateral and enforce against the collateral.

 Housing Sector Opportunities

-The Central Bank has continued to maintain lower interest rates (50 basis points) than in South Africa.
-Subsequently, the local banks’ prime lending rate increased by a similar 125 basis points to 10 percent while the South African prime rate was higher at 10.5 percent.
-The differential gives an opportunity for banks to provide cheaper credit for their customers thus stimulating borrowing that can translate to growth of the economy.
+The Central Bank of Swaziland has continued to maintain comparatively lower interest rates which enable the local banks’ to maintain prime lending rates at competitively lower rates and provide cheaper credit for their customers thus stimulating borrowing that can translate to growth of the economy.